Primitive stable representations in higher rank semisimple Lie groups: Regularities of convex projective structures

 Conversely assume that $\Gamma$ is not $\sigma_{mod}$-regular.
-Then there exists a sequence $(\gamma_k)$ in $\Gamma$ such that $(a_k-b_k)$ is uniformly bounded.
-By the same reasoning as above, we can see that $e^{-a_k}\gamma_k$ converges to a matrix of rank $2$.
-Hence the converse direction is proved. \end{proof}
+Then there exists a sequence $(\gamma_n)$ in $\Gamma$ such that $(a_n-b_n)$ is uniformly bounded.
+By a similar argument as above, one can prove that $(e^{-a_n}\gamma_n)$ converges to a matrix of rank $2$.
+Therefore the converse direction is proved. \end{proof}

+We learned Lemma \ref{lem:rank2} from M. Kapovich during his visit to KIAS.
+Before we prove the regularities of properly convex projective structures, we recall the following fact due to Benz\'ecri \cite{Ben} a half century ago.